Published on: 11 June 2019 | Last updated: 15 February 2020

 On the other side of the underpass, turn left and then, following the cycleway signs, continue on a quiet road (the Via all Porte) that heads downhill.
 Watch out, because, a kilometre or so further on, you need to make a sharp right turn as the cycleway resumes.
 There are no signs at this junction.
 The cycleway doubles back to go under the road and seems to be heading in the other direction.
 On the other side of the road, you turn right and then continue on the right bank of the Chiese (looking in the direction the river flows) with the river on your left-hand side.

-A little further on, the cycleway crosses over a small river (the Rio Giulis) and then gives way to a road that in turn goes past a football ground and tennis courts.
+A little further on, the cycleway crosses over a small river (the Rio Giulis) and then gives way to a road that continues past a football ground and tennis courts.
 You pass the tennis courts on your right-hand side and the 12-kilometre marker just after.
 Keep on, with the river on your left-hand side, heading for Condino.

 About a hundred metres further on from the 12-kilometre marker, the route goes under the main road again.
 You come into Condino on the Via San Giovanni; when you come to a junction turn left onto the Via Roma (the main road through the town).
 The Via Roma would have once been the main strada statale, but the main street is now only used by local traffic.
 When you come to a fork in the road bear left following the cycle route sign and the sign for Brescia.